 - Be sure to pack an umbrella in your day bag as summer storms tend to breeze through

-- If you’re visiting in winter months you’re going to need your very warmest gear possible – jackets, beanies/hats, gloves, thick socks, thermals (the works!)
+- If you’re visiting in the winter months you’re going to need your very warmest gear possible – jackets, beanies/hats, gloves, thick socks, thermals (the works!)

 - You may find your skin dries out in the cooler climate, so be sure to include moisturiser and lip balm